jaguile/apunts-xarxes/Protocols de capa 3.md

 > An 8-bit field similar to the type of service (ToS) field in IPv4.
 It tags the packet with a traffic class that it uses in differentiated services (DiffServ).
 These functionalities are the same for IPv6 and IPv4.

 #### Flow Label
 Nou camp a *ipv6*.
-Per etiquetar paquets:
+Per identificar paquets que són d'un mateix flux de dades.

 > A completely new 20-bit field.
 It tags a flow for the IP packets.
 It can be used for multilayer switching techniques and faster packet-switching performance.

 #### Payload Length
 > Similar to the Total Length field of IPv4.
+Tot i que a IPv6 fa referència a la longitud de les dades (*payload*).

 #### Next Header
 > The value of this field determines the type of information that follows the basic IPv6 header.
 It can be a transport-layer packet, such as TCP or UDP, or it can be an extension header.
 The next header field is similar to the Protocol field of IPv4.